Deeannamoebous581/Googlook-Desktop-Gmail-Client/README.md

 ---

-## Security notes & honest caveats

-- The vault protects data **at rest**.
-While unlocked, secrets are in memory (as with any app).
-Lock when you step away.
-- A passcode is only as strong as you make it; PBKDF2 at 600k iterations slows brute force but a weak passcode is still weak.
-- Package versions in the `.csproj` are pinned to known-good releases; if `restore` can't find one (e.g. `Google.Apis.Pubsub.v1`), bump to the latest on nuget.org.
-- **Not yet compiled here** (this was built in an environment without a Windows .NET toolchain or network).
-The code is written to compile, but expect to smooth an edge.
-  The **highest on-device risk** is the native `ConPtySession` P/Invoke and the `VtScreen` emulator — both are self-contained, so iterate on those files if the terminal misbehaves.
-The VT emulator covers the common subset (see remaining polish).
-- The embedded browser + HTML reader need the **WebView2 Runtime** (ships with modern Windows; otherwise a small MS download).
-Without it, those surfaces degrade to a fallback rather than crashing.

 This is a starting point you can build on, not a security-audited release.
 Treat the credential-handling paths as needing your own review before real-world use.